Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis

-However, the results of which RP criteria have an actual impact on RP decisions, and if the impact changes depending on how far a requirement has reached in the software development process, is specific for the studied project and the case company.
-Thus, we discuss generalizing to other projects in the same organization, not to other companies.
-Even though we analyzed 11,110 features and 32,139 RP decision based on eight RP criteria, we only analyzed one completed project.
-Thus, it is possible that the results would have been different if we studied other projects, RP decisions, and RP criteria.
-Our study was not designed to develop theories that applies to all projects, RP criteria and decisions, but rather to identify trends that could be a first step towards new knowledge and theories.
-However, it is not possible to generalize the results from this study; although from a transferability perspective, the results may provide an overview that not all RP criteria have an equal impact on RP decisions, and that the impact changes depending on where in the software development process RP decisions are made.
-Thus, allowing other organizations to judge the potential and value of performing a statistical analysis of which RP criteria have an actual impact being relevant for them.
+However, the results of which RP criteria have an actual impact on RP decisions, and if their impact changes depending on how far a requirement has reached in the software development process, is specific for the studied project and the case company.